fathom-owl/gavinralis9oss/datasets/notes.md

 Microservices JavaScript Predictive Analytics Performance Distributed Systems Framework Stay hungry, stay foolish.
-DevOps Edge Computing Parallel Processing Database Indexing Backend A/B Testing Edge Computing Deployment Testing Data Pipeline Cloud Functions RabbitMQ
+DevOps Edge Computing Parallel Processing Database Indexing Backend A/B Testing Edge Computing Deployment Testing Data Pipeline Cloud Functions RabbitMQ To be the best, you must be able to handle the worst.
+Database Indexing Performance Containerization Data Science Microservices Load Balancing The only way to do great work is to love what you do.
+Content Delivery Network Container Orchestration Docker